 The American College of Pediatricians is a national organization of pediatricians and other healthcare professionals dedicated to the health and well-being of children.
 It was founded by a group of concerned physicians who saw the need for a pediatric organization that would not be influenced by the politically driven pronouncements of the day.
 The College bases its policies and positions upon scientific truth within a framework of ethical absolutes.
 Of particular importance to the founders were (as it is today) the sanctity of human life from conception to natural death and the importance of the fundamental mother-father family (female-male) unit in the rearing of children.
 The first official meeting of the newly formed college was held in Boston in October 2002.
 Since its inception, it has grown to have membership representation in 44 states in the U.S. and in several other countries.
 The College’s home office is in Gainesville, Florida.

-College Board of Directors Meeting October 2014
+College Board of Directors Meeting April 2015.
+Photo to the right.

 The Executive Committee and Board of Directors